hafiz-kamilin/iot_knapsack_execution/README.md

   <img src = "https://raw.githubusercontent.com/hafiz-kamilin/iot_knapsack_execution/master/pictures/1.png" width = "840" height = "748"/>
 </p>

-This is an example concept that show IoT device's execution order can be automated while adhere the system cap by arranging the execution in parallel, sequence or the combination of it. this is an extension research based on [Auto-Scheduling based on Linear Programming Method](https://github.com/hafiz-kamilin/iot_auto_scheduling).
+This is an example concept that show IoT device's execution order can be scheduled while adhere to the single resource constraint by arranging the execution in parallel, sequence or the combination of it (basically imagining scheduling problem as a repeating knapsack problem). this is an extension research based on [Auto-Scheduling based on Linear Programming Method](https://github.com/hafiz-kamilin/iot_auto_scheduling).

 ## Test run